chrispalmeri/app-boilerplate/README.md

 .ico export = highest quality, compressed png

+48 ico could have some margin

   * filesize seems like main reason to specify 32 png instead
   * 32 png makes drag to desktop look dumb
   * 32 png will be scaled to 16 in several browsers if specified

+wanna axe browserconfig and mstile? kinda

+do you need maskable 192? or is 512 the one

 should manifest include everything?